interphased/ryankent.ca/src/lib/content/posts/tailwind-component-driven-development-death-rebirth-separation-of-concerns.md

 ---
-title: "Tailwind, component-driven-development, and the death and rebirth of the separation of concerns"
+title: 'Tailwind, component-driven development, and the death and rebirth of the separation of concerns'
 date: 2023-12-17T12:00:00.000Z
-description: "The separation of concerns is a longstanding, tried-and-true design principle in software development.
+description: 'The separation of concerns is a longstanding, tried-and-true design principle in software development.
 When it comes to the web, the classic separation of concerns is HTML, CSS, and JS.
 But this has become a tiring, cumbersome, and fragile system to work with.
-I argue that the traditional separation of concerns on the web has died and been reborn with a new vision for what a \"concern\" even is."
+I argue that the traditional separation of concerns on the web has died and been reborn with a new vision for what a "concern" even is.'
 keywords:
   - HTML
   - CSS